Learning the Malay Language from Scratch

 It’s heavily influenced by Sanskrit and Arabic, while early modern colonialism introduced English and Dutch loanwords.
 And Tamil and Chinese traders also shaped Bazaar Malay or Baba Malay, a pidgin language that later evolved into modern-day Indonesian.

-But wait, why do we keep talking about Indonesian?
+But wait, why do we keep talking about Indonesians?

 Indonesian vs Malay: What’s the Difference?